ccao-data/model-sales-val/README.md

 ### To make changes to flagging script in S3

 The way we track changes in the S3 flagging script is through a hash identifier.
 The name of the script will have the first 6 characters of a hash appended to it, then these 6 characters will be written to the `sale.metadata` table in athena for lookup.
 This will allow us to find any flagging file used by the glue script by finding the commit hash and looking at the flagging file in `glue/flagging_script_glue/`.
-The way we implement this is with the bash script `glue/flagging_script_glue/hash.shj`.
+The way we implement this is with the bash script `glue/flagging_script_glue/hash.sh`.
 After changing and saving the script, we run `hash.sh` which rehashes the newly updated file, udpates the file name to include the first 6 characters of the hash, and deletes the old flagging file.
 This update happens in **both** the S3 bucket and in our repo.

 If we need to make changes to the flagging script (located in an S3 bucket) used by the glue script, we want to change the python file in the `glue/flagging_script_glue/` directory.

-Steps to make changes to flagging script:
+Steps to make changes to flagging script in `glue/flagging_script_glue/`:
 * Save changes locally
 * Run `hash.sh`
 * Push to master